octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 $$
 \text{Fees} = S_v - S_a
 $$

-That means **a sender actually chooses the fees given to the miner**.
-The more he gives, the faster the transaction is included in a block.
-Yes, in case you wonder, a transaction could actually have zero fees, but it could take months or years to be included in a block (if ever).
+Senders actually choose the fee they want to pay.
+The more they give, the faster the transaction is included in a block.
+As block size is limited, miners obviously only choose transactions with the highest fees.
+A transaction could actually have zero fee, but it would take months or years until a miner decides to include it in a block (if ever).

 The block reward is sent through a special transaction called a "_Coinbase Transaction_" directly to the miner.
 It's always the first transaction of a validated ("*mined*") block.